BabylonJS/OldDocumentationSite/content/How_To/Physics/Using_The_Physics_Engine.md

 | Slider | ---- | Slider | Slider | A joint allowing changing the position along a single axis |

 Cannon also has a special Spring joint that will simulate a spring connected between two impostors.

-*A further explanation of the joints (including illustrations) is soon to be written.*

 #### Adding a new joint